Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 The most basic form of BHE is with the bridge at the natural pivot length of the shaft.
 This will totally cancel squirt (CB deflection) for fast-speed and/or short-distance shots.
 For long and/or slow shots, swerve becomes a major factor, in which case FHE (with the same bridge length) can be effective, especially for an LD or low-squirt cue.
 For shots in between (and with a non-LD or high-squirt cue), one can use a combination of BHE and FHE as suggested in the video above and in "HAPS - Part II: BHE and FHE" (BD, December, 2014), or adjust the bridge length (not generally recommended), or just aim by feel or intuition based on countless hours of successful practice and experience (like most top players do).
 If using the BHE/FHE combination method, a good way to get a feel for how much of each to use for different shots is with the procedure in the BHE/FHE calibration handout or the drill suggested in Diagram 3 of "HAPS - Part II: BHE and FHE" (BD, December, 2014).
 Small corrections also need to be made for draw vs. follow shots.
 With a draw shot, because the CB slides over a longer distance, swerve is delayed and the effective CB deflection is greater.
 This requires more squirt compensation, so more BHE (and less FHE) will be required for draw shots vs. follow shots, especially on longer shots with medium to fast speeds and shorter shots at slow to medium speeds.
 Again, the drill in the article is useful to get a feel for this for a given cue and table conditions.
 Below is a video showing how to calibrate yourself for combinations of BHE/FHE.
 It also includes many examples of interesting game-situation english shot examples:

-BHE can be used with a variable pivot length, for example to compensate for different combinations of squirt, swerve and throw (e.g., see BHE bridge length adjustment technique and NV A.19), adjusting bridge length instead of adding FHE, but this might not be a good option for LD shafts that have very long natural pivot lengths.
+An alternative to the BHE/FHE approach is to use only BHE with a variable bridge length (instead of adding FHE) to compensate for different combinations of squirt, swerve and throw (e.g., see BHE bridge length adjustment technique and NV A.19).
+This might not be a good option for LD shafts that have very long natural pivot lengths.
 Also, many people prefer using the same bridge length on most shots.
 Also, many people like to adjust their bridge length based on shot speed, especially for power shots (long bridge) and touch shots (short bridge).
+To adjust for squirt and swerve, bridge length needs to be adjusted based on the distance and speed of the shot.
+Basically, at slower speeds and greater distances between the CB and the OB, a longer bridge length is required because the "effective squirt" (or squerve) is reduced due to swerve.
+This will only work with a near level cue, because with an elevated cue, swerve becomes a larger factor and can make "effective squirt" negative.
+Also, with a follow shot, swerve happens sooner than with a draw shot (of the same cue elevation), giving less effective squirt (squerve), so again a longer pivot length would be necessary.

 Another approach to compensate aim when using sidespin is to vary cue elevation with shot speed and distance so the swerve exactly cancels squirt.
 In that case, BHE and FHE aim adjustments are not required.
 This sounds nice, but it is very difficult to judge the amount of cue elevation needed from one shot to the next, and from one set of conditions to the next.
 For more information about swerve and the combined effects of squirt and swerve, see the squerve resource page.